Arthur Hopton (diplomat)

 Sir Arthur Hopton (c.
-1588 to 1650) was an English diplomat who spent most of his career in Madrid, where he was Resident Agent from 1630 to 1636, then Ambassador from 1638 to 1645.
+1588-6 March 1650) was an English diplomat who spent most of his career in Madrid, where he was Resident Agent from 1630 to 1636, then Ambassador from 1638 to 1645.

-Uncle of Sir Ralph Hopton, a Royalist general during the 1642 to 1646 First English Civil War, Sir Arthur was rarely paid, and was unable to achieved much, but left detailed memoranda on his activities.
+Uncle of Sir Ralph Hopton, a Royalist general during the 1642 to 1646 First English Civil War, Sir Arthur was rarely paid, and was unable to achieve much, but left detailed memoranda on his activities.
 He returned to England in 1648, where he died on 6 March 1650.

 Life

 Hopton was the fifth son of Sir Arthur Hopton, circa 1545 to 1607, and Rachael Hall.
 He was born on his father's estates in Blythburgh, Suffolk, which were sold a few years later to provide dowries for his ten sisters.
 The family relocated to Witham Friary in Somerset, acquired from Glastonbury Abbey after the Dissolution of the Monasteries in 1538.

 His grandfather, Sir Owen Hopton, was Lieutenant of the Tower of London from 1573 to 1590, and his father High Sheriff of Somerset in 1583.
 Sir Arthur never married, and left his property to his nephew, Sir Nicholas Throckmorton.